Menu

 liner (liner)

 A liner.
 Ships that operate regularly on a specific route.
-The cargo transported as a result is referred to as liner (periodic) cargo.
+The cargo carried as a result is referred to as liner (regular) cargo.

-※(Public Corporation) From "Ports 2014" issued by the Japan Port Association
+※(Public Corporation) Published by the Japan Port Association, “Ports by Numbers 2014”

 Round

-Make a round of port of call on the route.
-Or the number of days required to go round
+A tour of the port of call on the route.
+Or the number of days required for a round trip

-A ship carrying a barge (lighter) The barges have a structure that can be loaded and unloaded directly from the stern.
-PFEL's rush ship was once sailing at Yokohama Port, but it has already withdrawn.
+A ship carrying a lighter on board.
+Measles can be loaded and unloaded directly from the stern to the sea surface.
+PFEL's rush ship used to call Yokohama Port, but it has already withdrawn.

-Generally, the cargo is tied to the vessel with wires, ropes, chains, etc. to prevent cargo from falling.
-In the case of a container ship, it refers to tying a container on deck with a lash wire, turn buckle, etc.
+In general, cargo is bound by wire, rope, chain, etc. on the vessel to prevent cargo collapse.
+In the case of a container ship, it means binding the container on the deck with a rush wire, turn buckle, etc.

 Landing report

-Documents issued by the cargo handling company to the ship company or shipper by describing the quantity and condition of the cargo when unloading the cargo from a barge.
+Documents issued by the cargo carrier to the shipping company or shipper, stating the quantity and condition of the cargo when unloading cargo from barge.

 Land bridge

-Sea and land combined transportation.
-Examples include the American Land Bridge (ALB) and Canadian Land Bridge in Japan, Far East, Pacific, Railway, Atlantic, and Europe.
-In addition, there are MLB (Mini Land Bridge) and SLBs (Siberia Land Bridge), which transport rail to the east Midwest of the United States via the west coast of North America.
-(See) ALB, MLB, SLB
+Integrated marine and land transportation.
+Examples include American Land Bridge (ALB) in Japan, Far East, Pacific, Railway, Atlantic, Europe and Canada Land Bridge.
+In addition, there are MLB (Miniland Bridge) and SLB (Siberialand Bridge), which transport railways to the U.S. Midwest via the West Coast of North America.
+(Reference) ALB, MLB, SLB

 Port and Harbor Bureau General Affairs Department General Affairs Division